robachowyk/FlexRL/README.md

 )
 PIVs = names(PIVs_config)
 PIVs_stable = sapply(PIVs_config, function(x) x$stable)

+# we put bounds on the probability of mistakes:
+# there should realistically be less than 10% of mistakes in the PIVs
+# however for some PIVs which are probably dynamic (though we cannot model it here) it is good to
+# not bound the mistakes parameter, which will adapt to the dynamics not taken into account
+boundMistakes = c(TRUE, TRUE, FALSE, FALSE, FALSE)

 # filter the data to their common support
 for(i in 1:length(PIVs)){